DemonDamon/DataBuilder/README.md

 - Multi-modal data generation support
 - Enhanced runtime optimization

-For more details about Adala's architecture, see their documentation:
+For more details about Adala's architecture, see their documentation.